 Since 1986, the Wellness Health Center has continually grown through the use of federal and state grants.
 It started as available one morning per week, & is now three mornings per week with an additional three hours of community nursing per week.
 It is recognized as a model throughout the aging network.
 In 2007, the Council received the Innovator of the Year Award from Massachusetts Councils on Aging for their wellness programming.
 Open Monday & Wednesday 8 a.m. - 1 p.m. & Friday 8 a.m. - 12 p.m.

 In 1981, the Senior Times newsletter was printed for the first time.
 In October, 1987, the practice of mailing the newsletter to every elder household began.
 Almost 10,000 copies are sent on a bimonthly basis.
 The name was subsequently changed to Life Times to better fit the image of the growing aging population.
+They contain all of the current & upcoming events & news from the senior center, designed diligently by the Program Technician here at RiverMills.

 Meal Site ProgramSince 1990 RiverMills Center has served as a congregate meal site for WestMass Elder Care.
 Lunches are served Monday through Friday at 11:30 a.m. in the Garden Room.
-A donation of $2.25 per meal is suggested.
+A donation of $2.25 per meal is required.
 A team of volunteers serves the meals, which on average draws 75 diners daily.
 Find the monthly lunch menu here.

 Senior Companion Program